 As cloudy, cold, and rainy days bring the announcement of winter, it’s the best time for warm and fragrant comfort foods.
 If you haven’t already heard about Goulash, allow me to introduce you to this gem of central and southern European cuisine.
 There is some romance in the Goulash aroma.
 It is perfectly describing the time, atmosphere and contrast between the historical Epoques!

-When the reminiscent of the fall and the cozy warmth of the kitchen create the perfect inspiration – it’s time for Keto Goulash.
-Unlike my Greek husband, I like the autumn and winter time.
+When the reminiscent of the fall and the cosy warmth of the kitchen create the perfect inspiration – it’s time for Keto Goulash.
+Unlike my Greek husband, I like autumn and winter time.
 This is why I ketonised a perfect Goulash recipe that could be older than the arrival of potatoes in Europe!
 But before that, the story of Goulash is waiting for you, so if you are interested, keep reading!

 The everlasting inspiration

 It could be said that almost no meal has inspired the Viennese (Austrian) cuisine so much as Goulash did.
 Preparation alone does not require some major cooking skills.
 In fact, the proto-recipe was created by simple shepherds.
 Their simple preparation methods are unmatchable.
 However, the chefs wanted to bring it to another level.
 Thanks to this, a space for “food theorists” was opened and many versions appeared around the continent.